 This course introduces information concerning sources, effects, legalities, and the safe use of medications as therapeutic agents.
 Emphasis is placed on nursing responsibility, accountability, pharmocokinetics, routes of medication administration, contraindications and side effects.
-Upon completion, students should be able to compute dosages and administer medication managing/providing nursing care to individuals and families along the wellness-illness continuum.
-Upon completion, students should be able to utilize the nursing process to deliver nursing care to mothers, infants, children, and families.
+Upon completion, students should be able to compute dosages and administer medication safely.

-NUR 125 Maternal-Child Nursing
+NUR 125 Maternal-Child Nursing 5 3 6 8

 This course introduces nursing concepts related to the delivery of nursing care for the expanding family.
-Emphasis is placed on utilizing the nursing process as a framework for
+Emphasis is placed on utilizing the nursing process as a framework for managing/providing nursing care to individuals and families along the wellness-illness continuum.
+Upon completion, students should be able to utilize the nursing process to deliver nursing care to mothers, infants, children, and families.

-NUR 133 Nursing Assessment 3
+NUR 133 Nursing Assessment 2 3 0 3 Prerequisites: None

-Prerequisites: None Corequisites: NUR 117
+Corequisites: NUR 117